Fa\`a di Bruno Hopf algebras: Hopf algebras

+One may reverse the roles and prove the combinatorial identity~\eqref{eq:no-cancelation} from Hopf algebra theory~\cite{HaimanS89}.
+The real-analytic inverse function theorem is stated in a completely similar way to the standard inverse function theorem for differentiable functions, and it can be proved by use of the formula of Faà di~Bruno, with the help of the estimates~\eqref{eq:tailored}.

-Now, the inverse under convolution of $f \in \End_\alg(\F)$ is $g = f\circ S$, with $S$ the antipode map of~$\F$.
-The multiplicativity of~$f$ forces $S(a_n) = \sum_{k=1}^{n-1} (-1)^k B_{n-1+k,k}(0,a_2,a_3,\dots)$.
-One may reverse the roles and prove the combinatorial identity \eqref{eq:nocancelation} from Hopf algebra theory~\cite{HaimanS}.
-Use of partitions with special properties may lead to other incidence algebras: for instance, if we restrict to noncrossing partitions, we obtain a cocommutative Hopf algebra, with the commutative group operation on characters essentially corresponding to Lagrange reversion of the Cauchy product of reverted series~\cite{StanleyTwo}.
+Use of partitions with special properties may lead to other incidence algebras: for instance, if we restrict to noncrossing partitions, we obtain a cocommutative Hopf algebra, with the commutative group operation on characters essentially corresponding to Lagrange reversion of the Cauchy product of reverted series~\cite{Stanley99}.